apoorvnandan/lilgrad/blog/tensor_c.md

 There are other choices that work as well.
 But what we have is a good default to demonstrate how this all works.

 You can go through the entire code in the files `tensor.h` and `test.c` now.
 That's all.
 I hope you enjoyed reading!

+In the next part, we'll go over some popular neural network architectures (i.e. function designs) and the intuitions behind them, and using CUDA to do speed up these operations by utilising GPUs!

 # thank you